-At the EMT-Basic level, coursework emphasizes emergency skills, such as managing respiratory, trauma, and cardiac emergencies, and patient assessment.
+The EMT-Basic level coursework emphasizes emergency skills, such as managing respiratory, trauma, cardiac emergencies, and patient assessment.
 Formal courses are often combined with time in an emergency room or ambulance.
-The program provides instruction and practice in dealing with bleeding, fractures, airway obstruction, cardiac arrest, and emergency childbirth.
-Students learn how to use and maintain common emergency equipment, such as backboards, suction devices, splints, oxygen delivery systems, and stretchers.
-Graduates of approved EMT-Basic training programs must pass a written and practical examination administered by the State certifying agency or the NREMT.
+The training provides instruction and practice in dealing with bleeding, fractures, airway obstruction, cardiac arrest, and emergency childbirth.
+Students learn how to use common emergency equipment, such as backboards, suction devices, splints, oxygen delivery systems, and stretchers.
+Graduates of approved EMT-Basic training programs must pass a written and practical examination administered by the state certifying agency or the NREMT.

-At the EMT-Intermediate level, training requirements vary by State.
+The EMT-Intermediate level training requirements vary by state.
 The nationally defined levels (EMT-Intermediate 1985 and EMT-Intermediate 1999) typically require 30 to 350 hours of training based on scope of practice.
 Students learn advanced skills such the use of advanced airway devices, intravenous fluids, and some medications.

-The most advanced level of training for this occupation is EMT-Paramedic.
-At this level, the caregiver receives training in anatomy and physiology as well as advanced medical skills.
-Most commonly, the training is conducted in community colleges and technical schools over 1 to 2 years and may result in an associate's degree.
-Such education prepares the graduate to take the NREMT examination and become certified as a Paramedic.
+The most advanced level of training is EMT-Paramedic.
+At this level, students receive training in anatomy and physiology as well as advanced medical skills.
+Training is offered at Life Support Training Institute, community colleges and technical schools.
+This education prepares graduates to take the NREMT examination and become certified as a Paramedic.
 Extensive related coursework and clinical and field experience is required.
 Refresher courses and continuing education are available for EMTs and paramedics at all levels.

 EMTs and paramedics should be emotionally stable, have good dexterity, agility, and physical coordination, and be able to lift and carry heavy loads.
 They also need good eyesight (corrective lenses may be used) with accurate color vision.